 Our Analysis and Test Results

 This Nest excelled throughout our testing, earning high marks across the board.
-There was a significant gap between this product and its next closest competitor, winning it our Editors' Choice award.
+There was a significant gap between this product and its competitors.
 While this may be much more expensive than you are typically used to paying for a thermostat, it is well worth it if you are looking for the latest and greatest.
-While this model is marketed as a learning thermostat — one that will keep track of your various comings and goings to maximize energy savings — we did not take this into account in our testing, and it still was the top performer.
+While this model is marketed as a learning thermostat — one that will keep track of your various comings and goings to maximize energy savings — we did not take this into account in our testing, and it still was a top performer.

 Ease of Use